 The plan is deliberated by the Committee for addressing and coordinating statistical information (Comstat) and forwarded to the Commission for the assurance of statistical information; the Commission adopts the plan after endorsement of the Guarantor of the privacy of personal data.
 Finally, the plan is approved by a Prime Ministerial Decree after consideration of the Interministerial Committee for economic planning (Cipe).
-The latest Prime Ministerial Decree, which approved the three-year plan for 2011-2013, updated for 2012-2013, was issued on 20th April 2012.
+The latest Prime Ministerial Decree, which approved the three-year plan for 2008-2010, was issued on 6th August 2008; an update of the plan for 2009-2010 was approved by a Prime Ministerial Decree on 3rd August 2009.
 Statistical information and results deriving from the completion of the plan are of public domain and the system is responsible for wide circulation.
 Ministries, public agencies and other bodies are obliged to provide the data and information specified in the annual statistical plan; the same obligations regard the private entities.
 All the data are protected by the principles of statistical disclosure control and can be distributed and communicated only at aggregate level even though microdata can circulate among the subjects of the Statistical System.